 Check Christopher's website at: Christopher Raja to watch his interview on Into the Suburbs on ABC News.

-Christopher will present at this year's CYA All Stars Writers and Illustrators Conference which is an online event open to writers and illustrators from anywhere in the world.
+Christopher presented at this year's CYA All Stars Writers and Illustrators Conference which is an online event open to writers and illustrators from anywhere in the world.
 For details see:

-He is also scheduled to present at the Byron Writers Festival:
+He also presented at the Byron Writers Festival:

 Chris has a wide range of experiences, breadth, scope and enthusiasm as a writer, reader, editor and teacher in Melbourne and Alice Springs, where he has taught a vibrant and diverse range of students including most recently at the Creative Writing Program at the University of Technology Sydney, successfully promoting the Copyright Agency and the UTS Creative Writing program.